 Role & Responsibilities

 Facilitate the achievement of nutrition objectives to reduce morbidity and mortality in South Sudan by delivering quality emergency nutrition services in South Sudan.
-The nutrition manager will achieve this by assisting in the direct implementation of nutrition interventions which may include screening, treatment of severe acute malnutrition, moderate acute malnutrition, or provision of blanket supplementary feeding.
+The nutrition manager will achieve this by assisting in the direct implementation of nutrition interventions which may include screening, treatment of severe and moderate acute malnutrition.
 Providing supervision and training to local staff to allow them to implement the programmes.
-The nutrition manager is also in charge of writing reports daily and weekly reports, developing and ensuring good quality data collection, recording, analysis and storage, assist with ensuring adequate stocks, provide training to local staff as needed, and monitor overall nutrition situation in the area of intervention and observe for potential outbreaks.
+The nutrition manager is also in charge of writing reports daily and weekly, developing and ensuring good quality data collection, recording, analysis and storage, assist with ensuring adequate stocks, provide training to local staff as needed, and monitor overall nutrition situation in the area of intervention and observe for potential outbreaks.

 Workplace & Conditions

-Field based position in Aweil Town, South Sudan.
-Basic living conditions in the field/ during field trips**.
-Take a look at Medair’s work in** South Sudan.
+Field based position in Jonglei State, South Sudan.
+Take a look at Medair’s work in South Sudan.

 Starting Date / Initial Contract Details